vishrutarya/MiniTwitter/README.md

 ## Addenda
 ### Remote instance dependency installs
 If MiniTwitter is to be installed on a *remote* instance (eg., provisioned through AWS), three packages (Git, Docker, Docker Compose) must be installed before running the above quick start instructions.
-To install these packages on Ubuntu 16.04:
+To install these packages on Ubuntu 16.04, run the following-commands on the remote instance:

 ```
 # GIT